AchalNeet12/BERT-powered-Chatbot/README.md

 ##  📌 Use Cases:
 1. **Customer Support**:
-  Can be adapted for businesses to assist with frequently asked questions and guide users through basic troubleshooting or product information.
+ - Can be adapted for businesses to assist with frequently asked questions and guide users through basic troubleshooting or product information.
 2. **Personal Assistant**:
-  Can be customized to serve as a personal knowledge assistant for general or domain-specific inquiries.
+ - Can be customized to serve as a personal knowledge assistant for general or domain-specific inquiries.
-3.**Education and Learning Support**:
+3. **Education and Learning Support**:
-  Provides answers to questions related to specific domains like Artificial Intelligence, Programming, and Cloud Computing, making it a useful learning companion for students and professionals.
+ - Provides answers to questions related to specific domains like Artificial Intelligence, Programming, and Cloud Computing, making it a useful learning companion for students and professionals.